FinweLtd/orion360-sdk-basic-examples-android/README.md

 - Disable magnetometer from sensor fusion so that Cardboard's magnetic switch does not interfere with it
 - Create a gesture detector for toggling VR mode on/off with long taps and a hint about it with single tap

-> For high-quality VR experience, consider using a high-end Samsung smartphone and active GearVR frame together with the Pro version of the Orion360 SDK.
-The equipment cost is significantly higher, but also the improvement in quality is remarkable and well worth it.
-In general, Cardboard-style VR is recommended when you want to provide the VR viewing experience for a large audience by giving out free VR frames, while GearVR-style VR is best for trade shows, shop desks and one-to-one marketing where quality counts the most.
+> For high-quality VR experience, consider using a high-end Samsung smartphone and an active GearVR frame (you will also need to use the Pro version of the Orion360 SDK).
+The equipment cost will be significantly higher, but also the improvement in quality is remarkable and well worth it.
+GearVR frame has great optics, high speed sensors and touch controls.
+They only work with specific Samsung models that have a number of performance tunings built-in and drivers for the GearVR frame.
+In general, Cardboard-style VR is recommended when you want to provide the VR viewing experience for a large audience by giving out free VR frames, while GearVR-style VR is best for trade shows, shop desks and one-to-one marketing where quality counts the most!

 Example: Minimal Image Download Player
 --------------------------------------